JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-“As to this,” pursued the lawyer taking up Rosanna Spearman’s confession, “I can understand that the letter is a distressing one to YOU.
+“As to this,” pursued the lawyer taking up Rosanna Spearman’s confession, “I can understand that the letter is a distressing one to _You_.
 I can understand that you may hesitate to analyse it from a purely impartial point of view.
 But I am not in your position.
 I can bring my professional experience to bear on this document, just as I should bring it to bear on any other.
 Without alluding to the woman’s career as a